Instructions Reference

 #When the Index is Built

-The index is built lazily — on the first call to key() for that key name and document.
-It is built once per (key-name, document) pair and cached for the duration of the transformation.
+The index is built lazily, on the first call to key() for that key name and document.
+The processor builds it once per (key-name, document) pair and caches it for the duration of the transformation.

 #Multiple Nodes Per Key Value